- International Fees

 Course Overview

-Learners will deepen their understanding of equity-oriented, person- and family-centered care, with a focus on trauma- and violence-informed care, cultural safety, and relational practice.
-These approaches will be explored in the context of meeting the diverse needs of critically ill patients and their families.
-The course also examines strategies for managing pain, agitation, delirium, immobility, and sleep disturbances, emphasizing their impact on both immediate patient outcomes and long-term complications such as post-intensive care syndrome.
-Interprofessional collaboration will be highlighted as a key factor in effective patient care, alongside strategies to foster personal resilience and professional growth in high-intensity environments.
-Expanding on core assessment and management skills, the course provides an in-depth exploration of fluid, electrolyte, and renal physiology, equipping learners to anticipate, recognize, and address imbalances and kidney dysfunction.
-The gastrointestinal system will also be examined, with a focus on the assessment and management of critical conditions affecting the liver, gallbladder, and pancreas.
-Additionally, learners will explore strategies to meet the complex nutritional needs of critically ill patients while mitigating associated risks.
-At the end of the course learners will complete a short clinical experience.
-Concept-focused clinical learning experiences include beginning exploration of family centered care and interdisciplinary collaboration in critical care as well as clinical decision-making.
-Please note, learners must be Registered Nurses to take this course.
-Please note: You must achieve 75% or greater to register in the next Critical Care Nursing course, NSCC 7320.
+In this course, learners will develop an in-depth understanding of equity-oriented, person- and family-centred care, including trauma- and violence-informed care, cultural safety, and relational practice, within the context of caring for critically ill patients and their families.
+Learners will explore how pain, agitation, delirium, immobility, and sleep disturbances influence immediate patient outcomes and contribute to long-term complications such as post-intensive care syndrome, and examine strategies to manage these challenges.
+Interprofessional collaboration is emphasized as a cornerstone of effective critical care practice, together with strategies that promote personal resilience and professional growth in high-intensity environments.
+Building on core assessment and management skills from previous courses, learners will explore fluids, electrolytes, and renal physiology, developing the ability to anticipate, recognize, and manage imbalances and kidney dysfunction.
+The course also examines the gastrointestinal system focusing on the assessment and management of critical conditions affecting the liver, gallbladder, and pancreas.
+Learners will explore strategies to meet the complex nutritional needs of critically ill patients while minimizing associated risks.
+The course concludes with a clinical learning experience where learners apply concept-focused knowledge in practice.
+Please note: Learners must be Registered Nurses and have successfully completed NSCC 7120 and NSCC 7150 to enroll in this course.
+A minimum grade of 75% is required to register for the next Critical Care Nursing course (NSCC 7320).

 Domestic fees